dmbarbour/wikilon/docs/AwelonLang.md

         [large value](stow) => [$secureHash]
         [small value](stow) => [small value]

-Effectively, stowage is a form of [virtual memory](https://en.wikipedia.org/wiki/Virtual_memory), but is performed at a language-aware link layer.
-The large value is pushed to disk and replaced by a word containing a secure hash of the value.
-If that word is later required during evaluation, we'll load it back from memory.

-Use of a secure hash has many nice properties.
-It is deterministic, reproducible by parallel computations, stable for memoization and caching.
-Structure sharing is implicit.
-Each definition is verifiable.
-It's easy to conceptualize stowage as discovery of an already defined word rather than allocation of a word.
-We effectively have a global stowage namespace.
-Provider-independent secure distribution is feasible, using part of the hash for lookup and the rest as an decryption key.
+The resulting `$secureHash` resource is similar to external binary resources, excepting we interpret the binary as Awelon code.
+Use of `(stow)` will wait for evaluation.
+Use of `(stow)` on large binary data will instead produce a `%secureHash` external binary.

+Stowage enables programmers to work semi-transparently with computations that are much larger than working memory.
+Unlike conventional virtual memory or effectful storage, stowage is friendly for parallelism and distribution, structure sharing, incremental computing, and backtracking.
+However, the most effective use of stowage is more limited to [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), optimally those that implicitly batch writes such as [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree).

-Of course, stowage has storage, lookup, and GC overheads.
+Stowage has significant lookup and GC overheads.
 Values with small representations should not be stowed.
-The threshold for 'small' is heuristic, but should at least be larger than the secure hash.
+The threshold for 'small' is heuristic, but must at least be larger than the encoded secure hash and be deterministically reproducible.
 A reasonable threshold is six times the size of the secure hash.

-*Aside:* Conventional programming uses *effects* to interact with external storage services like a file system, database, or block device.
-However, use of effects to simply work with large data is awkward in contexts that may involve incremental computing, backtracking and partial replay, or explicit control over effects.
-Stowage separates the concerns of large data and effects.

-*Note:* Stowage is most efficient when used to model persistent structures with built-in write batching like [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree) or the recently developed [hitchhiker tree](https://github.com/datacrypt-project/hitchhiker-tree).
-[Finger trees](https://en.wikipedia.org/wiki/Finger_tree), to model queues or deques mostly modified at the ends, are also an excellent structure.

-## Binary Data

-Awelon language can reference external binary data via `%secureHash`.

-Binaries may also be embedded within Awelon code, for example with base64 text and a conversion word.
-Embedding binaries may be convenient for relatively small binary data.
-However, external binaries are more efficient at large scales, and are easier to integrate with external systems.

-Binaries will share sequence structure with embedded texts (that is, the `:` cons and `~` nil).
-The only difference is that binaries will use a sequence of bytes in the range `#0 .. #255` instead of Unicode codepoints.

-*Notes:* Stowing a large binary may generate an external binary reference, but dedicated annotations might be necessary for precise control.
-If small parts of a binary are updated frequently, developers should consider use of [rope-like](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) structures to simplify incremental computing.

 ## Dictionary

-The Awelon dictionary is a set of defined words, and doubles as both a codebase and a substrate for [application state](ApplicationModel.md).
-We can expect frequent updates, history and versioning, forks and merges, need for efficient distribution, shared objects, and reusable cached compilation.
-To support these features, Awelon uses a DVCS-inspired patch-based dictionary representation:
+An Awelon dictionary doubles as a codebase and a substrate for multi-agent application state.
+The dictionary representation must support efficient lookup in context of high frequency concurrent updates.
+I propose a DVCS-inspired patch based representation:

         secureHashOfPatch1
         secureHashOfPatch2